Research Grant Program

 3. Cells from Barth syndrome patients in Bristol

-Are there detectable differences between Barth cells and normal cells under baseline conditions?
+Key question: Are there detectable differences between Barth cells and normal cells under baseline conditions?

 The experiments will then be repeated under stress conditions such as infection, inflammation, or illness to determine whether differences only emerge during physiological stress.